eyedeekay/apt-transport-i2phttp/README.md

 		echo deb i2p://apt.idk.i2p unstable main | sudo tee /etc/apt/sources.list.d/apt.idk.i2p.list

 That will allow you to obtain automatic updates from the in-network apt repository.
+Note that you will need to visit apt.idk.i2p in an I2P-enabled browser to add the hostname to your address book, otherwise you'll recieve ```ERROR 500: Domain Not Found``` when fetching the keys.

 As long as you have an i2p router installed the http proxy should be enabled by default.